SpionQuark/MagicaVoxel-Unity-Importer/README.md

 ## Is it a "fork" of [korobetski](https://github.com/korobetski/MagicaVoxel-Unity-Importer)s work?

-Not really.
-Sure, most of the script is based on his work.
-It was abandoned in 2021.
-An issue opened in 2022 said it did not work with the current Unity version
+Most of the script is based on his work.
+Though this approach is hardened for newer versions and focuses on making .vox files work with ease.
+For example importing animations easily (as animations)

 ## What makes it different?